autoplot/documentation/javadoc/org/autoplot/test/Test_005_URISwitching.md

-# org.autoplot.test.Test_005_URISwitchingRun through the bookmarks.
-This was introduced after a shocking bug
+# org.autoplot.test.Test_005_URISwitching

- wasn't appreciated until after release, and I realized there was no headful tests that switched render types.
+Run through the bookmarks.
+This was introduced after a shocking bug wasn't appreciated until after release, and I realized there was no headful tests that switched render types.

-Test_005_URISwitching( )
+# Test_005_URISwitching( )

 ***